• Facebook

 • 1 cup yogurt

-• 2 cups of chopped spinach
+• 2 cups chopped spinach

 • 1/2 cup water

-• 1/2 tsp salt
+• 1/2 tsp salt or to taste

 • 1/2 tsp crushed red chili flakes

-• 1/2 tsp black pepper
+• 1/2 tsp black pepper powder

 FOR TARKA (TEMPERING)

-• 6 to 7 tbsp of oil
+• 6 to 7 tbsp oil or ghee (any that you like)

-• 3 cloves of garlic - finely chopped
+• 3 cloves garlic finely chopped

-• 1 tsp Cumin seeds saabit zeera
+• 1 teaspoon Cumin seeds saabit zeera

-• 1 tsp mustard seeds rye dana
+• 1 teaspoon mustard seeds rye dana

 • 3 to 4 whole red chilies